CapTen101/VLC-docs/README.md

-# Godot Engine documentation
+# VLC User Documentation

-This repository contains the source files of [Godot Engine](https://godotengine.org)'s documentation, in reStructuredText markup language (reST).
+This repository contains the source files of [VLC](https://www.videolan.org/vlc/)'s user documentation, in reStructuredText markup language (reST).

-They are meant to be parsed with the [Sphinx](https://sphinx-doc.org/) documentation builder to build the HTML documentation on [Godot's website](https://docs.godotengine.org).
+They are meant to be parsed with the [Sphinx](https://sphinx-doc.org/) documentation builder to build the HTML documentation on [VLC's website](https://www.videolan.org/vlc/).

 ## Contributing changes